keithatxxdotnetwork/all-docs/docs/wiki/ledger.md

+# Ledger

 ## Introduction

 Hardware wallets like [Ledger](https://www.ledger.com/) are considered some of the most secure ways to store and use cryptocurrencies as they keep your private keys off of online devices that could be compromised by malware or mismanagement.
-This wiki page will walk you through the process of setting up a Ledger device to use with the xx network.
-Please keep in mind that even if you are familiar with using Ledger devices, there are some unique key generation steps when creating xx network wallets due to the quantum-ready signature scheme that has been developed to address the looming threat of quantum computing on cryptocurrency wallets.
+This page will walk you through the process of setting up a Ledger device to use with the xx Network.
+Please keep in mind that even if you are familiar with using Ledger devices, there are some unique key generation steps when creating xx Network wallets due to the quantum-ready signature scheme that has been developed to address the looming threat of quantum computing on cryptocurrency wallets.

 ## Functionality (Light vs XL versions)

-There are two options available when downloading the xx network app onto your Ledger device: a “light” version and an “XL” version.
+There are two options available when downloading the xx Network app onto your Ledger device: a “light” version and an “XL” version.
 The difference between them is simply the amount of functionality they support and the amount of space they take up on your Ledger device.